lf-edge/eden/docs/flow.md

 1. Make sure you have prerequisites, like `docker` and `qemu`.
 See the main [README](../README.md).
-1. Make sure you have `eden` the binary, or, if you prefer, this entire repositor.
+1. Make sure you have `eden` the binary, or, if you prefer, this entire repository.
 See the main [README](../README.md).
-1. Create a basic config named `default` with: `eden config add default`
+1. Create a basic config named `default` with: `eden config add default`.
+   You can define `--arch` here, but do not forget about [disabling hardware acceleration](flow.md#Disabling hardware acceleration) if tou will run arm64 on amd64.
 1. Run the setup with: `eden setup` - this does the following:
    * reads the configuration from your context and validates it
    * generates the certificates for adam and for eve